You are listening to the Sean Hannity Radio Show Podcast.

 I mean, let's forget about what his own personal views are.

-I mean, doesn't he have a sense of responsibility to to balance the people that he's hiring on his team?
+I mean, doesn't he have a sense of responsibility to balance the people that he's hiring on his team?

-Now we did that with Nixon, but the fire storm was so mammoth, of course, our situation was much more serious.
+Now, we did that with Nixon, but the firestorm was so mammoth, of course, our situation was much more serious.

 We had all kinds of indictments.

-But after the fire storm, Nixon had to reappoint a new special prosecutor, and the special prosecutor staff all came back to work with their papers.
+But after the firestorm, Nixon had to reappoint a new special prosecutor, and the special prosecutor staff all came back to work with their papers.

 All right, Pat Buchanan, stay right there.

-We gotta take a quick break.
+We've got to take a quick break.

 We'll come back and we'll continue.